 A baseline security self-assessment can give management an understanding of data security threats—and the likelihood of those threats occurring.

-There are no silver bullets to protect against incidents and there is no one-size-fits-all approach to developing and implementing security controls.
+There is no one-size-fits-all approach to developing and implementing security controls to protect against incidents.

 Every business is vulnerable to a potential data breach, and companies must implement proactive strategies to prepare for, and react to, an incident.

 Vendor fraud can take several forms in any organization.
 Learn three practices to help detect and prevent fraud in your vendor management process.

 Contact our team